wawatusee/taquinRaymond/README.md

    - less corner for each piece of the taquin
    - Change the background to grey
    - change the number of pieces
    - make a taquin with only 9 pieces
+  - build the taquin in JS instead of hard html
 ## To do

 For Raymond